 Pistol cartridges like a 9mm have very high chamber pressures and so trying to use that in a zip gun would likely cause you to lose some fingers, if not your whole hand.
 If I were going to make a zip gun for myself I would say that a .32 ACP would be about the largest caliber I would use.
 Maybe a .380, but I’d have to make sure I had some thick, tough steel for the barrel.

-Before we discuss making a zip gun I would like to point out that, in my state it is legal for me to make firearms for MY PERSONAL USE.
-I can’t sell it, or cross state lines with it, and handguns MUST have a rifled barrel.
-All federal law must be observed.
+Before we discuss making a zip gun I would like to point out that, in my state, it is legal for me to make firearms for MY PERSONAL USE.
+I can’t sell them or cross state lines with them, and handguns MUST have a rifled barrel.
+All federal laws must be observed.
 Most zip guns do not have rifled barrels.
-To make a legal handgun is one thing, but making a zip gun is reserved for SHTF and TEOTWAWKI.

 The simplest form of zip gun is a barrel mounted onto a grip with a strip of springy metal screwed to the back of the grip.
 The springy metal strip is drilled, and a screw is positioned so that it hits the rim of the .22 cartridge.
 File the screw point flat so it hits solid on the rim of the cartridge.